Threat Detection Policies

 See at a Glance

-- Severity Level Default policies are assigned High, Medium, Low, or Info level severity, which can be edited.
+- Severity: Default policies are assigned High, Medium, Low, or Info level severity, which can be edited.

 Take Action

-Search and filter policies by name, policy name, severity level, policy type, or whether captures are enabled
+Search and Filter policies by name, severity level, type, or whether captures are enabled.

 Runtime Policies